 Some of the most common problems and fixes are:

-- Images without dimensions – if you add images via the WordPress editor, WordPress automatically adds dimensions for you.
+- Fix images without dimensions – if you add images via the WordPress editor, WordPress automatically adds dimensions for you.
 However, make sure to add dimensions if you’re manually adding images anywhere using your code.
 You’ll then address the best practice about serving scaled images.

-- Ads, embeds, and iframes without dimensions – just as with images, loading embeds without dimensions can also cause problems.
+- Fix ads, embeds, and iframes without dimensions – just as with images, loading embeds without dimensions can also cause problems.
 Make sure to always specify sizes when using these embeds.
 Or, if placing ads, make sure to “reserve” space for each ad.

-- Injected content – don’t dynamically inject any content above existing content unless it’s in response to a user’s action.
+- Be careful with injected content – don’t dynamically inject any content above existing content unless it’s in response to a user’s action.

 How to Improve First Input Delay on WordPress